 Manual focus lets you also decide which details you focus on in your images, without it being automatically decided for you.

 That’s like asking how long is a piece of string – prices can range from spare change to thousands and everything in between.

 The most common misconception is that the best film cameras are pricey, the same goes for digital cameras.
 You’d be surprised what imagery can be achieved with just the disposable cameras you can find at Target.

-The best film cameras for beginners at an affordable price point
+The best film cameras for beginners for an affordable price

 One of the most innovative features of this camera, especially when it was first introduced is its automatic shooting modes when used with Canon FD lenses.
 The camera features a fully automatic program mode and shutter speed priority mode.

 In fully automatic mode, the camera will choose both the shutter speed and aperture settings based on the exposure reading.
 To use the camera in automatic mode, all you have to do is set your lens aperture to “A” and your shutter speed to “Program”.

 In shutter speed priority mode, the camera will select the best aperture based on the shutter speed you have selected.
 To use your camera is shutter speed priority mode, all you have to do is set your lens aperture to “A” and select your shutter speed.

 However, the light seals on the Canon AE-1 Program are known to deteriorate over time, which will cause light leak issues.